Ubaid-ch/RWA_Split_Processor/README.md

 View a seller's claimable balance for a specific token.

 ## Fee Structure
-- Default: 95% to seller, 5% to company
+- Default: 70% to seller, 30% to company
-- Configurable by owner (up to 10% max company fee)
+- Configurable by owner
-- Fees calculated in basis points (500 = 5%)
+- Fees calculated in basis points (3000 = 30%)

 ## Events
 - `Paid`: Emitted when a payment is processed